-4. If the loss of consciousness is a result of trauma or a head and/or neck injury is suspected, stabilize the cervical spine (apply a rigid cervical collar if available; see Head Injury) and carry out a rapid trauma survey (see General Rules of First Aid).
+4. If the loss of consciousness is a result of trauma or a head or neck injury is suspected, stabilize the cervical spine (apply a rigid cervical collar if available) and carry out a rapid trauma survey.

 5. Protect the patient from environmental extremes.
-If the loss of consciousness may have been caused by external factors (eg, hyperthermia, hypothermia, or gas poisoning [most frequently carbon monoxide]), and it is safe for you to do so, remove the patient from the environment (transferring a nontrauma patient: Figure.
-Safe transfer of an unconscious…).
+If the loss of consciousness may have been caused by external factors (eg, hyperthermia, hypothermia, or gas poisoning [most frequently carbon monoxide]), and it is safe for you to do so, remove the patient from the environment (transferring a nontrauma patient: Figure 10.4-1).
 If the patient is already in hospital, ensure he or she is moved to an area capable of providing appropriate support.

 7. If the patient does not regain consciousness, continue the management you have already initiated.
-Call for advanced help as required, depending on the patient’s requirements as well as your level of expertise and comfort (eg, unstable arrhythmia, refractory hypotension, a persistent Glasgow Coma Scale <8), and investigate for causes of coma (Table.
-Table 1.
-Typical manifestations of…).
+Call for advanced help as required, depending on the patient’s requirements as well as your level of expertise and comfort (eg, unstable arrhythmia, refractory hypotension, a persistent Glasgow Coma Scale score <8 [see Table 10.3-2]), and investigate for causes of coma (see Table 10.4-1).

 8. If the patient recovers rapidly, investigate for causes of the transient loss of consciousness.